-Residency and Employment Rights Certificate for spouse of a Caymanian 30.
-(1) The spouse of a Caymanian may apply to the Caymanian Status and Permanent Residency Board for permission to reside in the Islands and if such application is successful the Board shall grant to the applicant a Residency and Employment Rights Certificate for a period of seven years, which shall be renewable at the discretion of the Board.
+Residency and Employment Rights Certificate for spouse of a Caymanian

+- 31. (1) The spouse of a Caymanian may apply to the Chief Immigration Officer and thereafter to the Caymanian Status and Permanent Residency Board for permission to reside in the Islands and if such application is successful the Chief Immigration Officer or the Board, as the case may be, shall grant to the applicant a Residency and Employment Rights Certificate for a period of six months or seven years, respectively; and a Residency and Employment Rights Certificate- - (a) when granted by the Board, shall be renewable at the discretion of the Board; and - (b) when granted by the Chief Immigration Officer, shall not be renewable.